Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 {{< /collapse >}}
 <br><br>

-### SAP-23 - For Customers leveraging Zonal DR, ensure that SAP production workloads are protected by a cross-zone DR solution
+### SAP-23 - If using Zonal DR, ensure that SAP production workloads are protected by cross-zone DR solution

 **Category: Disaster Recovery**